jmiskovic/lovr-phywire/README.md

 Naturally, any references to colliders/shapes/joints in the physics world will need to be re-assigned after the snapshot is loaded.

-**Limitations:** collider tags, mesh shapes and terrain shapes are not supported.
+**Limitations:** collider tags, mesh shapes and terrain shapes are not supported for snapshots.
 Tags will be ignored; unsupported shapes will be skipped after printing a warning in the console output.